 Bulk changes

-Here you will find a brief explanation of the operation of pages related to editing (multiple) object data on one or more objects at the same time.
+Here you will find a brief explanation of the operation of pages that relate to editing (multiple) object data on one or more objects simultaneously.

-Applying a bulk change action is split into 3 steps, selecting the affected files, setting the operation to be applied and checking and starting the action/operation.
+Applying a bulk change action is broken down into 3 steps, selecting the files in question, setting the operation to be applied, and checking and starting the action/operation.

-Go to the "Bulk Changes" page in the menu on the left.
-At the top you will see three steps to follow.
+Go to the 'Bulk changes' page in the menu on the left.
+At the top you will see three steps that you need to follow.

 Step 1.
 Selection